This page is totally under reconstruction!

 Direct Quotations: Attribution

-An attribution for a quotation indicates who made the quoted statement and possibly other such details.
-The atribution is highlighted in red:
+An attribution for a quotation indicates who made the quoted statement and possibly other related details.
+The attribution is highlighted in red:

 Dewey also argues that “this shift has significant implications and allows distance educators to play an important role in the fulfillment of the promise of the right to universal education” [2].

-In this first example, the unattributed quotations are highlighted in red (using bracketed-format for citations):
+Now, here is an example containing the unattributed quotations highlighted in red (using bracketed-format for citations):

 The bracketed numbers in the above example identify the sources of the quotations.
 But that is inadequate.
-In this revision, attributions have been added and are highlighted in blue:
+In this revision, attributions have been added and are highlighted in teal:

 Technology changed the game of distance learning entirely.
 Just a few of the technologies that are commonly used in distance learning courses include video chat, webinars, chat room digital forums and e-mail based on details from the Essential Guide [1] and are the foundation of virtual classrooms.
 Dewey states that "by 1987, for example, the interest in distance learning was sufficient to create the United States Distance Learning Association (USDAL)" [2].
 And as technology has continued to improve, access to computers and internet in most homes, as well as high speed cellular connections, the growth and interest in distance learning in many forms has skyrocketed.
 According to the United States Distance Learning Association, "in 2015, an estimated quarter of a million people were participating in some level of undergraduate distance learning in the United States alone" [2].
 While this number may seem like distance learning was accepted by colleges and universities across the United States, research presented in the Encyclopedia Britannica states that "the introduction of distance learning in traditional institutions raised fears that technology will someday completely eliminate real classrooms and human instructors" [3].
 Because of this unrealistic fear, many colleges and universities still offered limited or no remote or online course options even as recent as five years ago.
 But the major driver that brought distance learning into the mainstream and helped to solidify this education method as just as valuable as a regular classroom model was the COVID pandemic.